RicardoFrankBarrera/Portfolio/docs/real-estate.md

 <img src="https://imgr.search.brave.com/wnq-_eniO0BvxwQHB9AY6uhSbrgnmmCW3eJIA54DLtQ/fit/1200/1200/ce/1/aHR0cHM6Ly9zMy51/cy1lYXN0LTIuYW1h/em9uYXdzLmNvbS9o/YXZlbmxpZmVzdHls/ZXMvMTM5NTgwMzYt/MS5qcGc" width="300" height="200">
 </p>

-## Defining and creating the vision
+## Defining and Creating the Vision

 Emboldened by my success with the Neural Network, I decided to work on creating a Real Estate Investment Advisor platform where residential homebuyers could rely upon and learn from to become their own best advocate in an ecosystem notorious for taking advantage of the ignorant and unprepared.
 I'm passionate about fairness and education, and I'd seen many examples of friends suffering immensely because of poor real estate choices.
 Ideally, I'd be able to make a decent cashflowing business in the process.